TrovaTrip Blog

 TrovaTrip woman smiling in a green shirt with a backpack and sunglasses in Zion

-Constantly keeping your phone in hand means that you’ll probably end up taking hundreds of photos, and when you look back at them later you’ll delete a lot of them.
+Constantly keeping your phone in hand means that you’ll probably end up taking hundreds of photos, and when you look back at them later, you’ll delete a lot of them.
 Instead, start training your eye to notice great shots even when your phone is tucked away in your pocket or purse.
-Keep an eye out for pops of color, unique lines or perspective, and scenes that you feel you really want to capture.
+Keep an eye out for pops of color, unique lines or perspectives, and scenes that you feel you really want to capture.
 Even if you don’t actually take photos of all these things, the practice will improve the photos you do take in the future.

 Conclusion

 Remember, travel should be about much more than seeing the world through a camera lens.
 It’s nice to have an extensive personal collection of photos, but be careful not to let those pictures serve as your only memories of the trip.
-Don’t be afraid to turn your phone off and have fun, because without a doubt, experiencing travel is infinitely better than just looking at it.
+Don’t be afraid to turn your phone off and have fun because, without a doubt, experiencing travel is infinitely better than just looking at it.